Dappered Classics – How to do your laundry

 Check your pockets – All it takes is one rogue Lip Balm or cough drop and you’re screwed.

-Denim care – For sub $80 jeans, wash inside out once every two weeks, unless they’re noticeably dirty.
+Denim care – For sub $80 jeans, wash inside out once every few weeks, unless they’re noticeably dirty.

-Wool care – You could hand wash, but… just take it to the dry cleaner once a month or two.
+Wool care – You could hand wash, or you could take it to the dry cleaner when it’s noticeably dirty/stinky.

-Don’t leave it in the washer – That said, leaving a damp load in the washer for more than 24 hours and it’ll get musty.
+Don’t leave it in the washer – Leaving a damp load in the washer for more than 24 hours and it’ll get musty.
 If you live in a humid climate like in the south?
 Don’t even risk it.

 Embrace ugly and used: Sure the $600 model looks cool.
 But spending $50 every few years on an old beatup Sears washer via Craigslist has yet to do me wrong.